6 min

 • NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) and Corticosteroids to reduce inflammation.

-• DMARDs (Disease-Modifying Anti-Rheumatic Drugs) to modify how the immune system functions.
+• DMARDs (Disease-Modifying Anti-Rheumatic Drugs) modify how the immune system functions.

 Eye Drops + Eye Spray